 Kara Rising, MSc

-Before starting her PhD at Derby, Kara worked for the coral reef restoration non-profit, SECORE International, where she learned about sexual coral reproduction from great scientific minds around the world.
-In 2020, she left the USA to further pursue her passions and received an MSc in Marine Environmental Management at the University of Exeter in Penryn, UK.
-Here she focused her research on how anthropogenic noise impacts mating behaviour of the shore crab, Carcinus maenas under Professor Martin Stevens.
-In 2021, she graduated and began working with Professor Mike Sweet at the University of Derby as a Research Technician in Coral Biology, helping to support research projects and maintain their Aquatic Research Facility.
-Now, during her PhD, Kara’s work is mainly focused on seagrass and how we can improve our understanding of seagrass ecology and physiology through standardising monitoring methods, microbiome manipulation and knowledge sharing around the world.
-While she has been studying in the UK, her husband, Jon, continues to bravely support her and care for their Boston Terrier, Icky, in Ohio, USA.
+Kara is a PhD candidate under the supervision of Professor Michael Sweet at the University of Derby.
+Before starting her PhD at Derby, Kara worked for the coral reef restoration non-profit, SECORE International, where she learned about coral reef restoration through sexual propagation.
+In 2021, she received an MSc in Marine Environmental Management at the University of Exeter in Penryn, UK where her research was focused on how anthropogenic noise impacts mating behaviour of the shore crab, Carcinus maenas under Professor Martin Stevens.
+After graduation, she began working with Prof Mike Sweet at the University of Derby as a Research Technician in Coral Biology, helping to support research projects and maintain their Aquatic Research Facility (ARF).
+Now, during her PhD, Kara’s work is on seagrass in the Red Sea, Australia and in the USA.
+Her research is focused on how to improve our understanding of seagrass health through global standardized monitoring, the seagrass microbiome and how it can be utilized to improve seagrass health and restoration efforts and on knowledge sharing around the world.

 Professor Michael Sweet